4d/docs/docs/Admin/tls.md

 ## Minimum version

-By default, the minimum version of the secured protocol accepted by the server is TLS 1.3.
+By default, the minimum version of the secured protocol accepted by the 4D servers is TLS 1.3.
 You can modify this value by using the `Min TLS version` selector with the `SET DATABASE PARAMETER` command.

 :::note

-You can control the level of security of your **web server** by defining the [minimum TLS version](WebServer/webServerConfig.md#minimum-tls-version) accepted for connections.
+You can control separately the [minimum TLS version](WebServer/webServerConfig.md#minimum-tls-version) for **webServer objects**.

 :::